 MATTER TO BE DEALT WITH FULL COMMITTE SUB-COMMITTEE OFFICERS

+WIIII COMMITTE

 Application for personal If objection If no objection

 licence made made

 Application for personal licence,

 with unspent convictions All cases

 Application for premises If a representation If no representation

-licence/club premises Certificate Made made
+licence/club premises Made made

+Certificate

-Application for provisional statement If a representation Made If no representation
+Application for provisional statement If a representation Made If no representation made

 Application to vary If a representation If no representation

-premises licence/club registration Certificate Made made
+premises licence/club Made made

+premises certificate

+Application to vary premises All cases

+licence/club premises certificate by

+way of a minor variation

-Application to vary designated premises supervisor If a police objection All other cases
+Application to vary designated

+premises supervisor If a police objection All other cases

-Request to be removed as designated premises supervisor All cases
+Request to be removed

+as designated premises All cases

+supervisor

 Application for transfer of If a police All other cases

 premises licence representation

-Application for Interim If a police All other cases
+Application for Interim Authorities If a police All other cases

-Authorities representation
+representation

 Application to review premises All cases

-licence/club premises
+licence/club premises certificate

-certificate

-Decision on whether a All coops
+Decision on whether a

-complaint is irrelevant, frivolous, vexatious, etc All cases
+complaint is irrelevant, All cases

+frivolous, vexatious, etc All Cases

 Decision to object when local All cases

-authority 7 til Gages

-is a consultee and not the relevant
+authority is a consultee and not the 7 til 0a303

-authority considering the application
+relevant authority considering the

+application

 Determination of a police All cases

-objection to a temporary event notice
+objection to a temporary event notice 33333

 Determination of film classification All cases

 A Full Committee will consist of twelve members, with a quorum of three.

 A Sub-Committee will consist of three members.